Why Normality Matters in Statistics

 Common Mistakes

 A Shapiro-Wilk p-value tells you whether the deviation from normality is statistically significant, but it does not tell you how severe the deviation is.
-With large samples, even tiny, inconsequential deviations produce significant results.
-Always combine formal tests with visual inspection of histograms and Q-Q plots.
+With large samples (n > 200), even tiny, inconsequential deviations produce significant results.
+A dataset with 500 observations and skewness of 0.15 will often yield a significant Shapiro-Wilk test, yet this level of non-normality has virtually no impact on parametric test validity.
+Always combine formal tests with visual inspection of histograms and Q-Q plots, and evaluate skewness and kurtosis values as effect-size indicators of non-normality.

 Using K-S When Shapiro-Wilk Is More Appropriate